Matthew Koma: Musical career

 In March 2014, Showtek's "Cannonball (Earthquake)", featuring Koma, was released.
-In April 2014, Koma appeared on RAC's debut album, featuring on the single "Cheap Sunglasses".
-In May 2014, Koma was featured on Audien's single "Serotonin".
-Also in May 2014, Afrojack's album Forget the World, which featured two songs written and sung by Koma, "Keep our Love Alive" and "Illuminate", was released.
+Also in 2014, Koma appeared on RAC's debut album, featuring on the single "Cheap Sunglasses, and was featured on Audien's single "Serotonin".
+Afrojack's 2014 album Forget the World featured two songs written and sung by Koma, "Keep our Love Alive" and "Illuminate".

 In January 2015, Koma was featured in Kia Motors' online video series Rediscovered, where he recorded a cover of The Miracles' "The Tracks of My Tears" before Smokey Robinson made a surprise visit in the studio.
 Koma collaborated with The Knocks on "I Wish (My Taylor Swift)", which was released as a single in September 2015 and later appeared on the Knocks' 2016 album, 55.

 In 2016, he worked with Britney Spears on her album Glory producing the song “Swimming in the Stars”, which was released in 2020.

-In June 2017, Koma produced several tracks for Shania Twain's fifth studio album Now, including the lead single "Life's About to Get Good".

-In November 2017, he was featured on the Downes Braide Association album Skyscraper Souls.
+In 2017, Koma produced several tracks for Shania Twain's fifth studio album Now, including the lead single "Life's About to Get Good".
+He also appeared on the 2017 Downes Braide Association album Skyscraper Souls.

-In August 2018, he premiered "On the 5", both single and video under his new project, Winnetka Bowling League via RCA Records.
+In 2018, Koma premiered "On the 5", both single and video under his new project, Winnetka Bowling League via RCA Records.

 In August 2020, he co-wrote and co-produced the single "Change Your Mind" by Keith Urban.

 Personal life

-Relationships and family

-From 2012 until 2015, Koma dated Carly Rae Jepsen, after meeting while they were working on her album Kiss.
+Koma dated Carly Rae Jepsen from 2012 until 2015, after they met while working on her album Kiss.

-In May 2019, he got engaged to Hilary Duff and they were married in December 2019 at their home in Los Angeles, after three years of dating.
-They have two daughters, Banks Violet Bair, born in October 2018 and Mae James Bair, born in 2021.
-He is also a stepfather to Duff's son, Luca, from her previous marriage to ice-hockey player Mike Comrie.
+On May 9, 2019, he got engaged to Hilary Duff who was his girlfriend of two years, and they were married on December 21, 2019, at their home in Los Angeles.
+They have three daughters.
+He is also a stepfather to Duff's son from her previous marriage to ice hockey player Mike Comrie.

-Anorexia

 In May 2017, he released "Dear Ana", a song about his anorexia and confessed that the disease almost killed him.